medizininformatik-initiative/fts-next/docs/contributing/trust-center-agent.md

 in gPAS with the key named "DateShiftSeed_" + oPID.
 The pseudonym is used as seed for a random number generator that generates the date shift values.

-When the CDA requests a transport mapping (tMap), it sends:
+After deidentification, the CDA sends a transport mapping request to the TCA containing:
-- A set of original resource IDs (oIDs)
-- A map of date transport IDs to original date values (tID→originalDate)
+- ID pairs (originalID, tID) for each resource ID
+- Date pairs (tID, originalDate) for each unique date value

 The TCA then:
-1. Generates a random transport ID for each oID
+1. Generates a pseudonym (sPID) for the patient identifier via gPAS (used for re-identification)
+2. Computes a secure ID (sID) for all other IDs by hashing with a salt
-2. Computes shifted dates for each original date using the patient's date shift seed
+3. Computes shifted dates for each original date using the patient's date shift seed
-3. Stores the research mapping in Redis, including:
+4. Stores the research mapping in Redis, including:
    - ID mappings: tID→sID (hashed with salt)
    - Date mappings: ds:tID→shiftedDate (prefixed with `ds:`)
-4. Returns to the CDA:
+5. Returns only the `transferId` to the CDA
-   - The oID→tID mappings
-   - The originalDate→shiftedDate mappings
-   - The transfer ID (rdMapName) for later resolution

-The CDA uses the date mappings to find the correct tID for each date value, attaches it as a FHIR extension, and nulls the date value before sending the bundle to the RDA.

 The RDA then requests the secure mapping using the transfer ID.
 The TCA returns:
 - ID mappings: tID→sID